Culture of Dorset: Historic sites and museums

 Dorset's history is celebrated in more than 30 general and specialist museums throughout the county.
 There are museums dedicated to fashion, plastic design, mineral extraction, water supply and electricity.
 In addition there is the internationally important Tank Museum at Bovington, and The Keep Military Museum, one of the top provincial military museums in the country.
 The Dorset County Museum, now the Dorset Museum, in Dorchester was founded in 1846 and contains an extensive collection of exhibits covering, amongst other things: the Jurassic Coast, local writers, archaeology, wildlife, geology and local history.

-Dorset contains 190 conservation areas, over 30 listed parks and gardens, more than 1,500 Scheduled Ancient Monuments and 12,850 listed buildings; many of which—over 6,000—are in the west of the county.
+Dorset contains 190 conservation areas, over 30 listed parks and gardens, more than 1,500 scheduled monuments and 12,850 listed buildings; many of which—over 6,000—are in the west of the county.
 Of the 229 that are Grade I listed, 174 are churches or places of worship, from the longest church in England, Christchurch Priory, to one of the smallest, St Edwold's.
 Nine castles are listed: some were constructed as defensive fortresses such as Corfe, Portland and Christchurch Castle, others are mock castles such as Highcliffe and Lulworth.

 The county has a long history of human settlement and some notable archaeology, such as the hill forts of Maiden Castle, Badbury Rings and Hod Hill.
 A large defensive ditch, Bokerley Dyke, delayed the Saxon conquest of Dorset for up to 150 years.
 There are numerous ancient burial sites and standing stones.
 Some of the more impressive include the stone circles at Kingston Russell, Hampton Down Stone Circle, Rempstone and Nine Stones near Winterbourne Abbas.
 Just north of Portesham is a huge Neolithic dolmen known as the Hell Stone consisting of nine upright stones and a capstone.